dianali495/dianali495.github.io/teaching.md

 title: "Teaching"
 ---

-I am capable of teaching courses at both the undergraduate and graduate levels, focusing on microeconomic theory, applied econometrics.
+I have assisted and taught various economics courses at both the undergraduate and graduate levels, with a focus on microeconomic theory and applied econometrics.

 #### Teaching Assistance